jarv/jarv.org/content/posts/http-api.md

 ## Caching Responses with the HTTP API Gateway

 [Command Challenge](https://cmdchallenge.com) has multiple layers of caching for anonymous usage.
-If there wasn't any caching, every single submission would execute in a docker container, which would not only be atrocious from a performance standpoint but also expensive as it would require multiple/large VMs executing commands in containers.
+If there wasn't any caching, every single submission would execute in a Docker container, which would not only be atrocious from a performance standpoint but also expensive as it would require multiple/large VMs executing commands in containers.

 Every command that is submitted is hashed, and written to a DynamoDB table.
 If a subsequent command is identical for the same challenge, we return a cached response.
 Putting CloudFront in front of API Gateway is a nice way to get additional caching for free, which works for the HTTP Gateway which [doesn't have a caching feature](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html).
-To cache HTTP API Gateway response, simple create a CloudFront distribution with the API endpoint as the `Origin Domain Name`.
+To cache HTTP API Gateway responses, create a CloudFront distribution with the API endpoint as the `Origin Domain Name`.